warren-bank/mirror-XMail-mail-server/Readme.txt

 	( see "XMail local mailer" section ).
 	Two new directories  "local"  and  "temp"  must be created inside the  "spool"  directory.
 	The meaning of the command line param "-Mr ..." has changed from days to hours.
+Date 08-12-2000		0.66
+	The SMTP command RSET no more clean the authentication status of the client.
+	Improved MX records resolution and fixed a bug in MD5 algo.
+	A new USER.TAB variable ( for Mailing Lists ) "ListSender" has been added to hide real senders from SMTP protocol.
+	If this variable does not exist the "MAIL FROM:<>" command will contain the "real" sender address.
+	This variable should be set to the email address of the mailing list admin that will receive all the notification and error messages, preventing this error to reach real senders.
+	Fixed an RFC conformance bug in SMTP protocol that made XMail to accept the MAIL_FROM command even if the HELO ( or EHLO ) command was not issued.
+	Fixed a bug in SysExec() in Linux and Solaris versions that made all external programs to have a bad behaviour or fail.
+This bug was introduced in 0.65 version.
+	Fixed a bug in the Windows version that results in a failure to resolve MX queries.
+	This bug was introduced in 0.65.